freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 750.1

 Looks like it worked.
-I got Toad's favorite color wrong.
+Toad's favorite color wrong.
 He likes blue.
 Change Toad's favorite color to `Blue`.
 Use whatever condition you want, but don't change any of the other rows.

 #### HINTS